 Gardening can be an expensive undertaking if it’s your means of feeding your family each year.
 While tomatoes aren’t necessarily an expensive food, finding good tasting fresh tomatoes in a store isn’t common, even in season.

 Add in the expenses of all the canned tomato products (tomatoes, sauces, salsas, and the like) your family eats each year, and growing tomatoes is suddenly more lucrative.
-Let’s talk about how you can upgrade your tomato fruit production by pruning and removing tomato suckers.
-At the end, I’ll have a resource for you showing you how to put your tomato suckers to work for you to create an even larger bounty!
+Let’s talk about how you can up your tomato production by pruning and removing tomato suckers.

 GROWING TIP: Tomato cages are in abundance at your local garden centers, but understand that without pruning, they will do little to help you to keep your plants under control.
 Keep your plants properly pruned, and you will have better luck with tomato cages!

-Keeping up with them is easy, just make sure to take a stroll at least once per week if you can’t do it daily.
-Look at the tops and undersides of leaves for pests, and do a little harvesting each day.
-You will learn to love being outside with them, and you plants will love you for it with a wonderful bounty of fruit that will keep your family fed for months to come!
+As an added bonus, you will learn to love being outside with them, and you plants will love you for it with a wonderful bounty of fruit that will keep your family fed for months to come!